 • Lost features: It won’t affect too many users, but the fact is Windows 10 does kill some features Windows 7 and Windows 8 users consider essential.
 Some of these are no desktop gadgets, no native DVD playback, etc.

 Given the way Windows operating systems evolve over their lifecycles, we can start drawing conclusions compared to the differences between it and its predecessors.
 Windows 10 is an improvement on both Windows 7 and Windows 8 and in time it will be considered one of the great Microsoft releases.
 Windows 10 is both the best and most troubling Windows version.
-Those determinated to be on cutting edge will upgrade to Windows 10 and love it, but fans of Windows 7 and Windows 8 should wait a little longer.
-The Windows 10 free purchase period lasts until July 29th 2016 for eligible users.
+Those determined to be on cutting edge will upgrade to Windows 10 and love it, but fans of Windows 7 and Windows 8 should wait a little longer.